-I am an archaeological scientist interested in the development and application of chronometric and biomolecular methodologies.
+I am an archaeological scientist interested in the development and application of chronometric and biomolecular methodologies on archaeological material.

 I am Associate Professor in the Department of Evolutionary Anthropology, Faculty of Lise Sciences of the University of Vienna, Austria.

-I am also interested in new biomolecular fields, such as palaeoproteomics, and in particular collagen peptide mass fingerprinting (also known as ZooMS), to better understand the hominin record as well as human-animal interactions in the prehistory.
+I am also interested in new biomolecular research fields, such as palaeoproteomics, and in particular ZooMS, to better understand the hominin fossil record and human-animal interactions in the past.

-I have lived and worked in the UK, Spain, Egypt and my native Greece.
+I have lived, studied and worked in the UK, Spain, Egypt and my native Greece.
 I currently live with my family in Vienna, Austria.